tslnc04/covid-wave-predictor/README.md

 An imminent COVID wave is defined as a 5% increase in the 7-day moving average of daily new cases 14 days after a given date.

+### UniHacks 2021

+This project was a submission to the UniHacks hackathon.
+It was selected as the best in the digital health track and also the winner of best beginner hack.

 ## Usage